abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 ![cfd-four](./cfd-four.png)

-Let's take a look at the workflow of an example software development team.
-Their process involves five stages:
+Let's take a look at the workflow of an example software development team whose process involves five stages: <br>
+<p align="center"><span style="color:#ED8B24">Requested to start</span> → <span style="color:#4C8B24">Design</span> → <span style="color:#4151A2">Development</span> → <span style="color:#E4411D">Review</span> → <span style="color:#690085                  ">Done</span>.</p>

 ![cfd-five](./cfd-five.png)

 A quick look at the chart tells you more about their approximate average cycle time of two weeks along with a number of asks completed during that period.
 In order to determine whether their process is stable we need to monitor how the chart progresses in time.
 If the distance between the arrival and departure lines grows in parallel then most likely we've got nothing to worry about.

 ![cfd-six](./cfd-six.png)